folio-org/raml-module-builder/README.md

 When querying such a table, you would want to get back all columns, not just the id and the jsonb columns.

-To achieve this, the declared json schema would need to contain a jsonb field.
+To achieve this, the declared JSON schema would need to contain a "jsonb" field.
-For example: json schema representing the entire auditing table row
+For example: JSON schema representing the entire auditing table row:

 ```json
 {